 Organised around four themes – mediatisation and social change; media publics; cultural economy; cultures, identities, subjectivities – Culture, Media, Economy will have a strong policy and industry focus alongside its commitment to high level academic research.Read More

 The GPS Focus Program will generate new high impact knowledge that can influence national and international policy.
 It will bring women’s voices and gender perspectives into analyses of peace and security processes and conflict prevention.Read More

 This Focus Program is an integrative exploration of how beliefs are formed, how values modulate decision-making based on those beliefs, and how these beliefs and values fit in with contemporary cognitive science.Read More

 The program aims to enhance women and children’s security by creating new knowledge about the risks of family violence and family violence homicides.Read More

 ‘The Body in the City, 1100-1800’ Focus Program aims to investigate the complex, diverse, and multi-layered realities and understandings of ‘the body’ in medieval and early modern societies.Read More

 This program of research is concerned with the physical and social impact of population growth in Australia, with a specific focus on the short and long term consequences of increased immigration for social inclusion.Read More

 This Focus Program engages with the scientific, technological and socio-political transformations of prospects for human health and the production of human life.Read More

-The Global Conflict and Violence Focus Program aims to investigate the occurrence, documentation and memorialization of war and violence.Read More
+The Global Connections and Violence Focus Program aims to investigate the occurrence, documentation and memorialization of war and violence.Read More

 Engagement is a main ambition of the Faculty of Arts.
 Engagement can take many forms.
 Partnerships can be formed in surprising ways.
 What we can deliver across many fields of research will impress.
 We are keen and prepared to form new collaborations.Ways to Engage